eltonlaw/impyute/README.rst

 Impyute
 ========

-Impyute is a library of missing data imputation algorithms written in Python 3.
+Impyute is a library of missing data imputation algorithms.
 This library was designed to be super lightweight, here's a sneak peak at what impyute can do.

 .. code-block:: python